In this article

 Control of emotions isn’t the only link between alcohol and anger.
 For some people, anger is a coping mechanism.
 They feel anger to avoid other more challenging emotions and behaviors.
-Instead of being a natural emotion, someone with an alcohol use disorder (AUD) will express anger to avoid dealing with the addiction.
+Instead of being a natural emotion, someone with an alcohol use disorder (AUD) will express anger to avoid dealing with unpleasant or adverse circumstances, including the addiction itself.

 Anger and alcoholism work together in a cycle.
 Drinking helps someone escape their negative emotion of anger and feeling angry lets them avoid the fact that drinking has become a problem.
 The two feed off one another and, if left unchecked, are dangerous to their health and well-being.